-Dr. David Savarese, an associate professor in the UNLV School of Medicine’s Department of Pediatrics, was director of a community health center in Connecticut that offered medical care, behavioral health care and dental health care to children and their families who were traumatized by the 2012 Sandy Hook Elementary School Shooting in Newtown, Conn.
+Dr. David Savarese, an associate professor in the Kirk Kerkorian School of Medicine at UNLV Department of Pediatrics, was director of a community health center in Connecticut that offered medical care, behavioral health care and dental health care to children and their families who were traumatized by the 2012 Sandy Hook Elementary School Shooting in Newtown, Conn.
 That tragedy took the lives of 20 children and six adults.

 Having spent most of his career in the field of community health, Dr. Savarese believes the community health center approach to medicine is a good one because it offers patients medical and behavioral health care as well as dental treatment in one central location.

-He supervises medical students as he provides care for children at the UNLV Medicine Pediatric Clinic.
+He supervises medical students as he provides care for children at the UNLV Health Pediatric Clinic.